Xunnamius/next-test-api-route-handler/README.md

       //expect(res.status).toBe(500);
     }
   })
+  // ...but since we used rejectOnHandlerError, the whole promise rejects
+  // instead
+).rejects.toThrow('bad not good');

+await testApiHandler({
+  rejectOnHandlerError: true, // <==
+  handler: async (res) => {
+    // Suppose this expectation fails
+    await expect(backend.getSomeStuff()).resolves.toStrictEqual(someStuff);
+  },
+  test: async ({ fetch }) => {
+    await fetch();
+    // By default, res.status would be 500 due to the failing expect().
+If we
+    // don't also expect() a non-500 response status here, the failing
+    // expectation in the handler will be swallowed and the test will pass
+    // (a false negative).
+  }
+});
-  // ...but since we used rejectOnHandlerError, the whole promise rejects instead ).rejects.toMatchObject({ message: expect.stringContaining('bad not good') });
+// ...but since we used rejectOnHandlerError, the whole promise rejects
+// and Jest reports that the test failed, which is probably what you wanted.

 ```

 ### `test`